jaflaten/jujitsu-sogndal/content/training/_index.en.md

 weight = 3
 +++

 We train in the gym hall at Trudvang School.
 Before training, we usually sign up in a group chat to see how many are coming.
 If it's your first time, feel free to contact us by phone, email, or Instagram first.

+> We will start training again in august after the summer break and we are recruiting new members!

 Below you’ll find our training times:

 | Day      | Time        |
 |----------|-------------|